stephan-nordnes-eriksen/event_aggregator/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Todo:

+ - Enable threaded message passing for higher performance.
+ - Improving the readme and documentation in the gem.